 Keep it in the bag until ready to grill.
 I usually prep it about 15 minutes to half hour before going on the grill.
 Then I let it sit on the counter in the bag.

-The temperature and times will vary based on what else you are grilling.
+The temperature and times for grilled zucchini will vary based on what else you are grilling.
 It will adapt to any temperature since it is not thick and it is not getting cooked to an exact temperature internally (you can safely eat zucchini raw.)
 But 400-450 degrees Fahrenheit is best for a solid inside with a softer outside and perfect sear marks.

 Grilled Zucchini with Parmesan Cheese

 - In a storage or gallon bag combine vinegar, oil, minced onion, Italian seasoning, garlic powder, salt, and pepper.
 Shake bag around to combine well.
 Add in the parmesan cheese and massage the bag a little to mix it completely.3 Tablespoons parmesan cheese, 1½ Tablespoons red wine vinegar, 1½ Tablespoons olive oil, ½ Tablespoon dried minced onion, 1½ teaspoon Italian seasoning, 1 teaspoon garlic powder, ¼ teaspoon salt, ¼ teaspoon black pepper

 - Add the zucchini to the bag and close the seal leaving a little bit of air in the bag.
 Shake the bag gently to coat all of the zucchini and set aside until ready to go on the grill.